AI Resume Review vs Human Editors (2026)

 - Fundamental skill gaps.
 If you don’t have quantified results because you never measured your work, you need to start tracking outcomes – not just rewrite bullets.

 - Bad formatting instincts.
 If you’re using a 2-page resume with an objective statement and a skills section, you need to understand consulting resume conventions first.
 Read our McKinsey format guide before running any tool.
+For a broader walkthrough of structure, content, and strategy, see the complete consulting resume guide.

 The Optimal Workflow

 The candidates who get the least value from human editors are those who show up with a 40-scoring resume full of structural problems.
 The editor spends most of their time on bullet rewrites that AI could have handled – and you’re paying $300-500 for work that cost $13 elsewhere.
+Before spending on any service, make sure you’ve avoided the 5 consulting resume mistakes that trigger instant rejection.

 Try the AI Approach First

 Score your resume free and see where you stand.
 If you’re already scoring 75+, you might not need any paid service at all.
 If you’re below 60, start with AI iterations before considering a human editor.
+See how your score compares to other candidates on the college resume score leaderboard.

 Related